jdial1/Phone-Controlled-RC-Car/README.md

   -----
   1.Start Hotspot on phone

-  2.Connect to hotspot and set to autoconnect
+  2.Connect Pi Zero to hotspot and set to autoconnect

   3.Turn off phone hotspot